lowleveldesign/debug-recipes/network/network-tracing.md

 ## Tracing network in .NET applications

-I created a [**wtrace-dotnet**](https://github.com/lowleveldesign/wtrace-dotnet) tool to facilitate the collection of .NET events, including network traces.
+I created a [**dotnet-wtrace**](https://github.com/lowleveldesign/dotnet-wtrace) tool to facilitate the collection of .NET events, including network traces.
 The paragraphs below describe in details what the application is doing.

 ### .NET Core

 .NET Core provides a number of ETW and EventPipes providers to collect the network tracing events.
-Enabling the providers could be done in dotnet-trace, PerfView, or wtrace-dotnet.
+Enabling the providers could be done in dotnet-trace, PerfView, or dotnet-wtrace.
 They use only two keywords (`Default = 0x1` and `Debug = 0x2`) and, as usual, we may filter the events by the log level (from 1 (critical) to 5 (verbose)).

 In **.NET 5**, the providers were renamed and currently we can use the following names: